 Then, there is choosing the right spot.
 That begins with sunshine.
 Go to a sunny place if possible.
 Beyond that, as most plants do, blueberries like well-drained soil, such as found in container gardens or raised beds.
 The young plants also demand a lot of organic matter to feed on, and they are particular to acidic stuff.
-Soil between pH 5.5 and 6.0 is the ideal.
+Soil between pH 5.5 and 6.0 is ideal.
 Above 6.0 will probably require some serious amending.
 The spacing depends on the varietal, with lowbush somewhere around 12 inches and Saskatoon up to 12 feet apart.

 A Little Bit About the Soil Being More Acidic

-Most plants grow will in soils with pH levels between 6.0 and 7.0, which is slightly acidic, but blueberries like a bit more punishment (to each plant its own).
+Most plants grow well in soils with pH levels between 6.0 and 7.0, which is slightly acidic, but blueberries like a bit more punishment (to each plant its own).
 Elemental sulfur is used by many organic gardeners to help make their soil more acidic.
 Other good options are shredding up oak leaves or pine needles and mixing them into that thick layer of organic matter that young blueberries need.
 Sphagnum peat moss also helps with acidity, but it is not the greenest of solutions.
 A rather peculiar option is to make a very diluted mixture of vinegar and water, about two tablespoons per gallon, for watering the plants, a technique said to work well for container blueberries.
 In general, the level of acidity of blueberries like takes a conscious effort from the grower.

 Other edible plants that like highly acidic soil include sweet potatoes, potatoes, peppers, parsley, and rhubarb for the vegetables and cranberries, currants, elderberries, and gooseberries for the fruits.
 Think about making a garden guild by mixing some of these plants in the same bed.

 Maintain Healthy, Productive Plants for Years